The copyright of all photographs belongs to individual interviewees. Please get in touch for more information

 Eve Gill nee Elfriede Gottfried was born in Vienna, 1923.
 Her mother, Gisela Gruenwald, had come as a teenager from Slovakia and her father, Jakob Gottfried, from Romania.
-They got married in 1920 in Vienna and owned their own clothes shop called Kaufhaus Gottfried in the Schlosserhofstrasse, 21.
+They got married in 1918 in Vienna and owned their own clothes shop called Kaufhaus Gottfried in the Schlosserhofstrasse, 21.
 Bezirk.
 This is where Eve grew up.
-The family lived in the third floor of the same building as the shop.
+The family lived on the third floor of the same building as the shop.
 The family kept a kosher home.

-In May 1938 her father and all Jewish men from Floritzdorf were arrested and sent to concentration camps.
-Her father went first to Dachau and then to Buchenwald.
-Eve recalls scrubbing the floors with her mother outside their shop.
-On Kristallnacht Eve was on the way baclk home when she was warned not to go home.
-The Nazis had looted their house and they were taken to the local synagogue.
+On 8 November 1938, on the eve of what became Kristallnacht, Eve was on the way back home when she was warned not to go home.
+The Nazis had looted their flat and, with many others, they were taken to the local synagogue.
 There they were informed that their flat was requisitioned and that they had to leave in a few hours.
 They moved to a small flat in the Obere Donaustrasse.
 A cousin in Shanghai had organized Chinese visas for the parents and at the same time Eve’s name was put down for a Kindertransport.
-Eve was reluctant to go but her mother told her that she had to go.
-Her aunt gave her a little book and wrote a leaving poem in it (which Eve still has - this booklet became her diary in the UK).
+Eve was reluctant to go but her mother told her that she had to.
+Her great-aunt gave her a little book and wrote a leaving poem in it (which Eve still has - this booklet became her diary in the UK).